Orama-Interactive/Pixelorama-Docs/docs/brush.md

 ![Random brush files](assets/grass_random_brush.png)

 ### Project Brushes
 Project brushes are project-dependent, which means that they're not available for all projects.
 They are saved inside `.pxo` files.
-To create a Project brush, you can use the rectangle selection tool, select the drawing you want to save as brush, and press <kbd>Control + B</kbd> or go to Edit, New Brush.
+To create a Project brush you can [select](selecting) the part of the drawing you want to save as brush, and press <kbd>Control + B</kbd> or go to Edit, New Brush.
 They will be found on the "Project" tab.

 ![Project brushes tab](assets/project_brushes.png)